 #5.
 God’s wrath is continually directed at evil doing and those who practice it.

-It can be very discouraging and demoralizing to observe the destruction of a church or ministry organization.
+It can be very discouraging, and demoralizing, to observe the destruction of a beloved church or ministry organization.
 Be sure that God does see and is set against evil in all its forms.
-There is no immunity for clerics.
-There is no religious exemptions for leaders.
+There is no immunity for clerics, nor religious exemptions for leaders.
 There is a spiritual law constantly at work because God is for the righteous and set against the wicked.
 Psalm 37:9, “For those who are evil will be destroyed, but those who hope in the Lord will inherit the land.”
 This is not some archaic way in which God once operated.
-This is a law of sowing and reaping that is at work this very moment.
-Though it may seem that evil is triumphing, be sure that God sees and is aware and will bring justice to those who manhandle His bride.
+This is the law of sowing and reaping that is at work this very moment.
+Though it may seem evil is triumphing, be sure that God sees, and is aware, and will bring justice to those who manhandle His bride.

 #6.
 If you want to discern who the wicked are look to see who is plotting against the righteous.

-Psalm 37:32, “The wicked lie in wait for the righteous, intent on putting them to death.”
-How do we know that the wicked are the ones who are lashing out at the righteous?
+Psalm 37:32 says, “The wicked lie in wait for the righteous, intent on putting them to death.”
+How do we know that the ones who are lashing out at the righteous are actually wicked?
 Because that’s what the wicked do.
 Wickedness is set on destroying righteousness and those who follow after her.
 Earlier in verse 12 of Psalm 37 it says that, “The wicked plot against the righteous and gnash their teeth at them.”
 It is the nature of evil to seethe in hatred at the sight of the righteous.
 So if you’re in the midst of a conflict and wondering who the wicked are check to see who is tormenting the righteous.

 #7.
-No false teacher is ever identified as such upon entry into the church.
+No false teacher is ever identified as such upon entry to the church.

-False teachers enter wearing the clothing of a sheep and is only later identified as a wolf.
+False teachers enter wearing the clothing of a sheep and are only later identified as wolves.
 2 Corinthians 11:13-15 warns of this predicament, “For such people are false apostles, deceitful workers, masquerading as apostles of Christ.
 And no wonder, for Satan himself masquerades as an angel of light.
 It is not surprising, then, if his servants also masquerade as servants of righteousness.
 Their end will be what their actions deserve.”
-Wise believer will be aware and learn to apply discernment.
+Often undiscerning followers will describe a false teacher citing their good qualities and apparent righteous deeds.
+Wise believers will be aware and learn to apply discernment.

 #8.
 Disunity, disagreements, and disharmony are the fruits of a false prophet.